chrisarg/perlAssembly/README.md

 ### Adding Two Integers
 ##### Script: addIntegers.pl
-Simple integer addition in Perl - this is the Hellow World version of this git repo
+Simple integer addition in Perl - this is the Hello World version of this git repo

 ### The sum of an array of integers
 ##### Scripts: addArrayofIntegers.pl & addArrayOfIntegers\_C.pl